-Because you’ve already developed sharp eyesight from daily pixel work and you are undoubtedly pretty good at noticing small flaws and fixing them up, makes you a perfect candidate for a web developer.
+Because you’ve already developed sharp eyesight from daily pixel work, and you are undoubtedly pretty good at noticing minor flaws and fixing them up, it makes you a perfect candidate for a web developer.

-Besides that nowadays learning to code is really easy with multiple online courses available at different online sites.
-The only thing you need to conquer is taking logical decisions which will make your coding process easier.
+Besides that, nowadays, learning to code is really easy with multiple online courses available at different online sites.
+The only thing you need to conquer is making logical decisions to make your coding process more manageable.

-Don’t get me wrong; I am saying web developing is undemanding because if that were the case, there would be a massive surplus of web developers in the market and clients would not pay them a considerable amount of money to get their websites up and running as they do it these days.
+Don’t get me wrong; I am saying web development is undemanding.
+If that were the case, there would be a massive surplus of web developers in the market.
+Clients would not pay them a considerable amount of money to get their websites up and running as they do these days.

-So, if you want to switch your career, then you should consider web developing as your new option.
+So, if you want to switch your career, you should consider web development as your new option.

 5. Switch To UX Design

 You can try switching to UX design.
 User experience design is also a simple switch from a graphics designer standpoint.
 For example: Let’s say you can code in Python.
 What if you now decide to learn and become a Java developer.